 Environmental, social, and governmental (ESG) initiatives have increased in the past few years.
 These initiatives have driven a shift toward diversity, philanthropic living, and climate change countermeasures.
-More investors are now considering how a property can potentially meet ESG goals.
+More investors are now considering how a commercial property investment can potentially meet ESG goals.

 Climate change is one influencing factor for investors looking at industrial commercial real estate properties.
 They want to invest in locations that have the potential to offset pollution and other climate change drivers.

 As more individuals become concerned about climate change and its effects on everyday life, it becomes increasingly likely that new laws will be introduced to combat the problem.
-Properties that are purchased in areas with significant environmental impact will likely see a steep decline in value unless they can adapt sustainability measures to quickly to new legislation.
+Properties that are purchased in areas with significant environmental impact will likely see a steep decline in value unless they can quickly adapt sustainability measures to new legislation.

 From a diversity standpoint, there is a serious effort underway to develop new properties in historically poor or run-down locations.
 Revival of blighted areas is another area that ESG initiatives seek to improve upon.
 Investors will continue to see venture opportunities for properties in these locations in 2022.